-- a) A payment of reasonable expenses incurred, or to be incurred, by councillors for discharging their duties and responsibilities as councillors; - b) Provision of facilities to the councillors for that purpose.
+- a payment of reasonable expenses incurred, or to be incurred, by Councillors for discharging their duties and responsibilities as Councillors; - provision of facilities to the Councillors for that purpose.

-A breach of the reimbursement of expenses and facilities policy is a misuse of information or material acquired in or in connection with the performance of the councillor's responsibilities and would be "misconduct" (as provided in Chapter 6, Part 2, Division 6 of the Local Government Act 2009).
+A breach of the reimbursement of expenses and facilities policy is a misuse of information or material acquired in or in connection with the performance of the Councillor's responsibilities and would be "misconduct" (as provided in Chapter 6, Part 2, Division 6 of the Local Government Act 2009).

-Therefore, elected members should pay particular care in any campaign activity to ensure that there can be no possible perception of use of council provided resources / facilities for activity that could be perceived as having some electoral flavour.
+Therefore, elected members should pay particular care in any campaign activity to ensure that there can be no possible perception of use of Council provided resources / facilities for activity that could be perceived as having some electoral favour.